BACK TO DIRECTIVES

 Standardize Recovery Actions

 Recovery fails when the response to disruption is improvised.
-When recovery actions vary, hesitation and overcorrection delay re‑entry.
-Discipline resumes fastest when recovery is standardized.
+When recovery actions vary, hesitation delays re-entry.

 This directive enforces a single, predefined recovery action.